 The cookies will continue to spread during baking, so make sure to place the cookie batter at least two inches apart.

-- 1 cup (220 g) packed dark brown sugar
+1 cup (220g) packed dark brown sugar

 2 tablespoons all-purpose flour

 2 teaspoons vanilla extract

 1/2 teaspoon kosher salt

 1 large egg

 Line a baking sheet with parchment paper.

 Remove the pan from heat and stir in the flour, vanilla, and salt.
 The batter will be very thin.
 Set aside for 10 minutes to cool.

 Once the liquid has cooled (it’s OK if it is still warm, just not piping hot), add the egg and mix with a fork until incorporated.
 Add the oats and stir until well distributed.

 Spoon 1 tablespoon of the batter onto the baking sheet, leaving about 2 inches or more of space between each one.
-Use the back of a spoon to spread each cookie into a thin circle, so the oats are in a single layer.
+Use the back of a spoon to spread each cookie into a very thin circle, so the oats are in a single layer.
 If you don't have enough room on one baking sheet, bake the cookies in batches.